Phil MeekinView Profile

 These 90 criminal enforcement investigators, prosecutors and law clerks from the Legal Services Group of the Department for Business, Energy and Industrial Strategy (BEIS) are responsible for investigating and prosecuting company and insolvency legislation breaches.

-This new team will help the insolvency service to further tackle financial wrongdoing which is a major focus of the service to help boost economic growth in the UK.
-Removing rogue directors and shutting down businesses which are being run illegally will help other businesses who are being put on the back foot financially for simply following the law.
+This new team will help the insolvency service to further tackle financial wrongdoing, which is a major focus of the service to help boost economic growth in the UK.
+Removing rogue directors and shutting down illegally run businesses will help law-abiding businesses, which financially, are being put on the back foot.

-Directors who employ illegal workers rarely pay PAYE and National Insurance contributions as well as paying lower wages which gives them an unfair advantage over competitors and makes the job hunt harder for job seekers looking for legitimate employment on a fair wage.
+Directors who employ illegal workers rarely pay PAYE and National Insurance contributions, as well as paying lower wages which gives them an unfair advantage over competitors.
+This scalping on employment costs makes it much harder for job seekers looking for legitimate employment on a fair wage.

 Some of the team’s successful work to date includes last year’s prosecution of a former city trader who hid assets from the Official Receiver.
-He was ordered to pay a £2m+ confiscation order with £500,000 of that money going to his creditors as compensation.
+He was ordered to pay a confiscation order worth more than £2 million, with £500,000 of that money going to his creditors as compensation.

-The new team work with HOIE, Companies House and the Employment Agency Standards Inspectorate to investigate directors, businesses and cases which they are concerned about.
+The new team works with HOIE, Companies House and the Employment Agency Standards Inspectorate to investigate directors, businesses and cases which cause concern.
 If you have any complaints or concerns regarding director misconduct or limited companies, you can report this on the insolvency services’ gateway.